Zellers: Zeddy

 Zeddy is a teddy bear mascot used by Zellers all over Canada.
 He was first used in 1986 as an advertising campaign, and then rose to his popularity by the early 1990s.
 The main purpose of Zeddy was to advertise Toyland, the toy section in Zellers stores.
 Zellers provided a stuffed Zeddy bear for any child who had a birthday party sponsored by Zellers.
 There was also a Zellers employee in a giant Zeddy costume hosting the party.
-Lineup toys of Zeddy were also created.
+A lineup of various Zeddy toys were also created.
 In the final months before the last of the Zellers stores were closed permanently, the company distributed large batches of stuffed Zeddy Bears for sale in stores throughout the network.

 Many stores feature a Zeddy Wheel ride, which accommodates one young child on a miniature ferris wheel type ride.
 The ride costs $1 and plays carnival music when in use.
 When no one is riding the wheel, Zeddy says on a regular basis, "Come ride with me!
 All aboard the Zeddy Wheel!" in an attempt to attract customers.
-Despite Zeddy being withdrawn as Zellers official mascot in 2005, the Zeddy Wheel remained in operation at stores featuring it unless it is out of service, and the voice track was unchanged over the years.
+Despite Zeddy being withdrawn as the official mascot of Zellers in 2005, the Zeddy Wheel remained in operation at stores featuring it unless it is out of service, and the voice track was unchanged over the years.
 Some wheels removed the big Zeddy sticker in favour of multiple, small generic stickers.

 Zeddy remains used as a baby brand for products such as diapers and baby bath products.

 During the Festive Finale campaign in 2011, Zeddy was reintroduced in weekly flyers for Zellers Toyland before closing their stores for Target or Walmart.
 The character was used as a static picture, but no animated television commercials of him were made during this season.
 However, some employees decided to wear the Zeddy costume to celebrate the return of this teddy bear.
 Shortly thereafter, in December 2011, Zellers launched a Zeddy Bucks promotion.
 Those who spent at least $50 before taxes on toys received a pair of red 2012 Summer Olympics mittens, plus a $10 Zeddy Bucks voucher.
 This voucher could only be used on a later date.

 With the last Zellers stores set to close in 2013, the Hudson's Bay Company announced in September 2012 that it was looking for a charity organization to adopt Zeddy so that the mascot could live on after Zellers.
 In a social media ad campaign, Zellers Everything Must GO Including Zeddy, Zeddy was featured in an online video where the mascot was abandoned in the woods by a Zellers executive telling Zeddy that Zellers was liquidating, and everything must go, including him.
 Organizations were invited to submit on Zellers Facebook page what their plans for Zeddy were.
 There were over 30,000 votes, and the final three contenders were Autism Ontario, Camp Trillium and Cystic Fibrosis Canada.
 Voters selected Camp Trillium as the winner and chosen adopter.
 There are several notable Zeddy iterations including most famously, bush pilot Zeddy.

-Zeddy, on the far right, is walking in a parade in 2003.